Native vs Hybrid Application

 • If you’re going to target both mobile and web users

-Today’s customers won’t take you for granted.
+Of course, Today’s customers won’t take you for granted.
 If your app does not have a responsive design then users would never stick to it.
-Hence, there might be chances that bounce rate of your app increases.
+Hence, there might be chances that the bounce rate of your app increases.

-The above use cases will give you a gist to understand which framework suits better for your project.
-If you are not able to choose which app you need to develop then connect with our experts now to accelerate your business.
+In short, The above use cases will give you a gist to understanding about hybrid vs native framework.
+Furthermore, If you are not able to choose which app you need to develop then connect with our experts now to accelerate your business.

 FAQs